 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
 According to GlobalData, there are 80+ companies, spanning technology vendors, established automotive companies, and up-and-coming start-ups engaged in the development and application of V2G smart metering.

 Key players in V2G smart metering – a disruptive innovation in the automotive industry

 ‘Application diversity’ measures the number of different applications identified for each relevant patent and broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

 ‘Geographic reach’ refers to the number of different countries each relevant patent is registered in and reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.

 Source: GlobalData Patent Analytics

 Itron is a key player in the V2G smart metering innovation area.
 Itron’s V2G smart metering enables utilities and EV charging operators to access comprehensive EV charging, energy management, and turnkey solutions to help maintain grid reliability, resiliency and efficiency.
 The V2G smart metering can manage constraints at the grid edge for the utility through grid analytics and control and enables chargers to be grid-integrated assets.
-Panasonic, Honda Motor, Siemens, and Diehl Metering System are some of the other key players.
+Panasonic, Honda, Siemens, and Diehl Metering System are some of the other key players.

 To further understand how IoT is disrupting the automotive industry, access GlobalData’s latest thematic research report on Internet of Things (IoT) in Automotive.